wenceorg/phys52015/site/content/notes/scaling-laws.md

 ## A thought experiment

+In the previous examples, we set up a problem where we had some piece of code and needed to parallelise it.
+We saw that even if the code is perfectly parallel, the potential speedup may be less than perfect.

-Before we look at what other people have come up with, let's see if we can construct a simple model of parallel performance.
+The examples we showed were not whole programs, and the real world is far from perfect, so we might expect that more realistic performance models are more complicated.
+Before we look at two of them, let's see if we can construct a model for ourselves.

+The setting we have in mind is that we have some computation that requires \\(N\\) units of work, taking \\(T\\) seconds on a single process.

 {{< exercise >}}

-Write down a formula (model) for the time to solution on \\(P\\) computers, given that a program takes \\(T\\) seconds on one computer.
+Write down a formula (model) for the time to solution on \\(P\\) processes, given that a program takes \\(T\\) seconds on one computer.

 {{< question >}}